minorenji/minorenji.github.io/docs/_pages/about.md

 	* I've learned piano and violin in the past
 	* Currently trying to teach myself guitar
 	(but I don't have a guitar with me right now)
+* Kendo
+	* UW Kendo Club member
+* Coding
+	* Mainly studying Java in school but also familiar with Python syntax
+	* Interested in NLP and machine learning.

 ## This Site
 I created this site as a personal blog as well as to experiment with static websites.
-Currently, it's just a space for my blogposts but I'm trying to find a way to add other things.
+Currently, it's just a space for my blogposts but I'm trying to add other things in the future.